PHPBotApi/TGScraper/README.md

 # How To Use
-TGScraper is very easy to use. infact just run the php file called Scraper.php which will automatically generate the JSON file api.json
+TGScraper is very easy to use.
+You need only to run the php file called Scraper.php to obtain a JSON file called api.json containing all Types and Methods.

 ```sh